 We generate revenue primarily from the sale of our products and services.
-Product revenue is derived from the sale of instruments and consumables, including IFCs, assays and reagents.
-Service revenue is derived from the sale of instrument service contracts, repairs, installation, training and other specialized product support services.
-We also generate revenue from development agreements, license and royalty agreements and grants.
+Product revenue is derived from the sale of instruments and consumables, including integrated fluidic circuits (IFCs), assays and reagents.
+Service revenue is primarily derived from the sale of instrument service contracts, repairs, installation, training and other specialized product support services.
+We also generate revenue from product development agreements, license and royalty agreements and grants.
 Revenue is reported net of any sales, use and value-added taxes we collect from customers as required by government authorities.
 Research and development cost includes costs associated with development and grant revenue.